euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Storage/Cloud DataStore.md

 	- Building a sharded counter
 		- Pick a shard at random to increment the counter
 		- To know the total count, read all counter shards and sum their individual counts
+- Replication can be used if need to use a higher read rate of a portion of the key range
+	- N copies of the same entity can be stored, allowing an N times higher rate of reads

 **Indexes**
 - Built-in